The Birth of King Jesus

 ° They brought gold for His Kingship, frankincense for His priesthood, and myrrh prophesying His death (it only releases its aroma when crushed!)

-° In the millennium Jesus is only brought gold and frankincense becasue His death is behind Him
+° In the millennium Jesus is only brought gold and frankincense because His death is behind Him

 Isaiah 60:6 — The multitude of camels shall cover thee, the dromedaries of Midian and Ephah; all they from Sheba shall come: they shall bring gold and incense; and they shall shew forth the praises of the LORD.